soltysh/talks/2018/devconf/text.md

 ???

-After solving the database issue I re-run the deployment as previously described and unfortunately I was surprised with yet another unexpected problem.
+After solving the database issue I re-run the deployment as previously described, and unfortunately I was surprised with yet another unexpected problem.
 Sometime last year Ezio Melotti, who is one of the few of us actively maintaining bpo, performed a roundup update to catch up the latest updates.
 It appears that during